oucssrocks/member_challenges/README.md

-# member_challenges
+# Member_Challenges
-CTF type challenges from members of OUCSS.
+CTF type challenges of all variety, from members of the OUCSS.